Tutorials Design Patterns in C#

 Level 1 — Analogy

-Clean Architecture is onion layers — domain at the center, infrastructure on the outside; dependencies point inward only.
+Clean Architecture is onion layers — domain at center, patterns live in application and infrastructure rings.

 Level 2 — Technical